Angus G. Wynne: Early life

-His son Shannon Shelmire Wynne is an American restaurateur living in Dallas, TX.
+His son Shannon Shelmire Wynne is an American restaurateur.
 He is best known for the Flying Saucer Draught Emporium, 8.0 Bar, Flying Fish, Meddlesome Moth and others.

 Wynne attended Highland Park High School and was involved in Declamation.
 He graduated from Highland in 1931.
 He continued his involvement in Declamation into University, where he competed at the University of Texas; making it into the final round.

 Wynne graduated from the Lawrenceville School in 1932.

 In his free time, Angus participated in the Austin Little Theatre, and performed in the 1934 production of Design for Living.

-He also Washington and Lee University in Lexington, Va. from 1934 to 1935, before receiving a B.A. from University of Texas at Austin in 1938.
+He also attended Washington and Lee University in Lexington, Virginia, from 1934 to 1935, before receiving a B.A. from University of Texas at Austin in 1938.

-During their time at UT, Wynne and his brother Bedford S. Wynne became brothers of the Texas Alpha chapter of the Phi Kappa Psi fraternity, as was their father Angus Wynne Sr., one of the chapter's founders in 1904.
+During their time at the University of Texas, Wynne and his brother Bedford S. Wynne became brothers of the Texas Alpha chapter of the Phi Kappa Psi fraternity, as was their father Angus Wynne Sr., one of the chapter's founders in 1904.

 Career

 Early career, and World War II: 1938-1945

 He worked on Texas oil fields from 1938 to 1940, before enlisting in the United States Navy Reserve.

 On August 18, 1940, Wynne began attending the United States Naval Reserve Midshipmen's School.
-October 1, 1941, he reported onboard the USS Nicholson.
-On July 17, 1944, he was reported onboard the USS Grayson.
+October 1, 1941, he reported on board the USS Nicholson.
+On July 17, 1944, he was reported on board the USS Grayson.
 On December 1, 1945, Wynne separated Eighth Naval District, New Orleans rank Lieutenant Commander, (D), USNR with numerous medals, ribbons.

 In the Navy, he was awarded six service stars for service in the European and Asiatic theaters during WWII.